 Getting started is sometimes the hardest part.
 Finding that first job in a sea of applicants as a college student, recent graduate, or someone with no experience can be tough.
-Job search sites for students and recent grads like these below, match students you with companies that are looking for the fresh perspective you bring to the table.
+Job search sites for students and recent grads like these below, match students with companies that are looking for the fresh perspective you bring to the table.

 Designed for students and recent grads alike, this is one of the best job search sites to get you started as a fresh job seeker.
 It offers a wide range of options from internships, to part-time, seasonal, or entry-level career positions.
-In addition, it offers practical benefits like a resume builder tool, a ton of articles, “The Recruitment Flex” podcast, and videos on a variety of topics, like recruitment, job search tips, interviewing, networking and more.
+In addition, it offers practical benefits like a resume builder tool, a ton of articles, “The Recruitment Flex” podcast, and videos on a variety of topics, like recruitment, job search tips, interviewing, networking, and more.

-Students looking for internship positions need look no further than Internships.com.
+Students looking for internship positions need to look no further than Internships.com.
 They feature internship positions in all 50 states.

 You can browse through the internship opportunities by category, location, or company.
 Each one has open internship positions ranging from a few hundred open positions to thousands, depending on the location and category you select.